November 19, 2019

 Recorded some years before release.

-See also singles discography for song's 2019 online release.
+See also singles discography for the song's online release.

 Germany; early 2021